apache/hudi/website/docs/sql_ddl.md

 ## Flink

 ### Create Catalog

-The catalog helps to manage the SQL tables, the table can be shared among sessions if the catalog persists the table DDLs.
+The catalog helps to manage the SQL tables, the table can be shared among sessions if the catalog persists the table definitions.
 For `hms` mode, the catalog also supplements the hive syncing options.

 **Example**